precision-sustainable-ag/onfarm-api-tutorial/README.md

 ```

 And that would return the soil information at the location specified in the first row of the `my_sites_response` dataframe.

+Note that for any API query you make, you should check whether your sites were enrolled for the metric you're analyzing.
+See: [Protocol Verification](Protocol_Verification.md).